NickCarneiro/tweetchan/readme.md

 Tweetchan is a chrome extension that:

 - Anonymizes tweets
-- Hides lies and retweets
+- Hides like counts and retweet counts
 - Can be toggled on/off with `ctrl-shift-f` on Linux and `alt-f` on Mac
 - Removes distractions like moments and follow recommendations